 presented strong criticism of the German Navy itself, especially by comparing its record to the Royal Navy's long-standing history of achievements.
 In an article on the annual statistics of the Flottenverein, a comment at the end of the story criticized the German Navy, as the author wrote: "the German fleet needed to first accomplish some historical deed before it is immortalized in the school history books."
 Some of the British press would go as far as to describe the threat posed by Germany's Navy as "groundless," and to suggest that describing it in any other manner was fear mongering.
+One of the British press would go as far as to describe the threat posed by Germany's Navy as "groundless," and to suggest that describing it in any other manner was fear mongering.

 It is fair to say that the spread of nationalism in Germany, the creation of the Flottenverein and the expansion of the navy constituted a legitimate threat to the British people.
 Britain's press was effective in perpetuating knowledge of this threat, as the stories that it published ultimately influenced the British leadership and their own country's naval nationalists to accept the challenge of a naval arms race.
 Whether the press was simply reporting on Germany's ship building progress, or lambasting their own government's perceived inability to counter the German threat, the British press was effective in swaying public opinion to take these events seriously.
+207